 DAY 1 Join Tralee DAY 2 Begin walk on the Dingle Way to village of Camp (5.5hrs) DAY 3 To Annascaul (5hrs) DAY 4 To Dingle via Minard Castle (6.5hrs) DAY 5 Historic walk around Slea Head to Dunquin, return to Dingle (5 or 7hrs) DAY 6 Remote walk crossing to the northern side of the Peninsula to Cloghane (6.5hrs) DAY 7 Plateau walk to Annascaul (4hrs) DAY 8 Return to Tralee (own accord), trip concludes

 Daily year round

 Fixed date departures are on 10 Jun, 1 Jul and 26 Aug - a discount applies to these departure dates

-*7 full Irish breakfasts *7 nights in bed & breakfasts on a twin share basis with ensuite facilities *luggage transfer for 6 days of walking *information pack including route notes, map & information booklet *emergency hotline
+*7 full Irish breakfasts *7 nights in B&Bs on a twin share basis with ensuite facilities *luggage transfer for 6 days of walking *information pack including route notes, map and tourist information per room booked *emergency hotline